-Make dietary changes such as avoiding processed foods.
+For an appropriate nephrotic syndrome diet, make dietary changes such as avoiding processed foods.
 You can start cooking separate meals with no salt for your child.

 - Pay attention to child’s health – It is important you monitor your child’s condition regularly at home.
 Your doctor may suggest daily checks for signs of relapse by testing your child’s urine for protein.

 These checks can be carried out at home using urine test strips which are easily available in all chemist shops.